MrMiniou/ICS4U_2021-2022/ICS3U/Days 01-02/Note 1 - Introduction to Python.md

 ![](../../Images/Hello_World_Python.png)

-#### Comments
+### Comments

-Comments are used to write words in your program to help explain what is going on.
+Comments are used to write words in your program to help explain what is going on to someone reading your code.
 There are two types of comments: single-line and multi-line.

 * **Multi-line comments** take up multiple lines of code.
-In Python, they start with `'''` and end with `'''`.
+In Python, they start with `'''` or `"""` and end the same way.

 * **Single-line comments** take up only one line of code or one partial line of code.
 In Python, they start with `#`.
 These types of comments are typically used to provide a brief decription of what's going on in a particular line of code.